ocp4opsandsecurity/tekton/README.md

 ```

 ### Apply Subscription
-Install the OpenShift Red Hat OpenShift Pipelines operator using the following command:
+Install the OpenShift Pipelines operator using the following command:
 ```bash
 oc apply -n $PIPELINE_PROJECT \
          -f openshift/pipeline-subscription.yaml
 ```

-Red Hat OpenShift Pipelines Operator adds and configures a ServiceAccount named pipeline that has sufficient
+OpenShift Pipelines Operator adds and configures a ServiceAccount named
-permissions to build and push an image.
-This ServiceAccount is used by PipelineRun.
+pipeline that has sufficient permissions to build and push an image.
+This
+ServiceAccount is used by PipelineRun.
 ```bash
 oc get serviceaccount pipeline -n $PIPELINE_PROJECT
 ```

 ## Concepts
 ### Tasks
 Tasks are the building blocks and consist of executed Steps.
-Steps are commands that achieve a specific goal.
-Every
+Steps are commands
+that achieve a specific goal.
+Every Task runs as a pod and each Step runs in
-Task runs as a pod and each Step runs in its own container within the same pod.
+its own container within the same pod.

 #### Tekton Hub
 Discover, search and share reusable Tasks and Pipelines
 > https://hub-preview.tekton.dev

 ### Pipelines
-A Pipeline is a collection of Tasks arranged in a specific order of execution.
-The pipeline definition optionally
+A `Pipeline` is a collection of `Tasks` arranged in a specific order of execution.
-includes Conditions, Workspaces, Parameters, or Resources depending on the application requirements.

 ### Compliance Pipeline
-Apply the **Pipeline** and **task** using the following command:
+Apply the `Pipeline` and `Task` using the following command:
 ```bash
 oc apply -n $PIPELINE_PROJECT \
          -f compliance/pipeline.yaml \
          -f compliance/task.yaml
 ```

-List the **task**:
+List the `Task`:
 ```bash
 tkn task ls -n $PIPELINE_PROJECT
 ```

-List the **pipline**:
+List the `Pipeline`:
 ```bash
 tkn pipeline ls -n $PIPELINE_PROJECT
 ```

-Execute **pipeline** using the following command:
+Execute `Pipeline` using the following command:
 ```bash
 tkn pipeline start compliance-pipeline \
     -w name=shared-workspace,volumeClaimTemplateFile=compliance/pvc.yaml \